-The deadline for submission of stockholder proposals to be considered for inclusion in the proxy materials relating to the 2006 annual stockholders meeting is November 24, 2005.
+The deadline for submission of stockholder proposals to be considered for inclusion in the proxy materials relating to the 2007 annual stockholders meeting is November 22, 2006.
 Any such proposal received after this date will be considered untimely and may be excluded from the proxy materials.

-The deadline for submission of stockholder proposals to be presented at the 2006 annual stockholders meeting, but for which we may not be required to include in the proxy materials relating to such meeting, is February 20, 2006.
-Any such proposal received after this date will be considered untimely and the persons named in the proxy for such meeting may exercise their discretionary voting power with respect to such proposal.
+The deadline for submission of stockholder proposals to be presented at the 2007 annual stockholders meeting, but for which we may not be required to include in the proxy materials relating to such meeting, is February 19, 2007.
+Any such proposal received after this date will be considered untimely and will be excluded from such meeting.

-Proposals should be addressed to the attention of the Secretary of Sonic at the address set forth on the cover of this Proxy Statement.
+Proposals should be addressed to the attention of the Secretary of Sonic at our principal executive offices.